 For new users of the Eikon database, regular introductory online tutorials are held twice a year.
 The focus is on database control and effective data retrieval and download.
 The tutorials take place on February 25 and October 20 (provided it is a working day) from 9:30 a.m. to approximately 11 a.m. online via Microsoft Teams.
-Dina Abul Magd from London Stock Exchange Group will guide you through the tutorial.
-It is recommended to have a functional version of Eikon with MS Excel Datastream Add-On installed on your personal computer.
+Dina Abul Magd from the London Stock Exchange Group will guide you through the tutorial.
+It is recommended to have a functional version of Eikon with the MS Excel Datastream Add-On installed on your personal computer.

 Useful online resources:

 - Download & Installation tutorial for Eikon and Datastream to MS Excel.

 - Datastream Quickstart: Eikon Essentials: Using Datastream and Retrieving and Analyzing Data in Excel.